DevExpress/devextreme-documentation/api-reference/30 Data Layer/CustomStore/1 Configuration/loadMode.md

 Specifies how data returned by the [load](/api-reference/30%20Data%20Layer/CustomStore/1%20Configuration/load.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load') function is treated.

 ---
 Specify this property depending on the behavior you implemented for the **load** function.
-If this function sends data shaping options to the server and fetches processed data, then **loadMode** should be *"processed"*.
+If this function sends data shaping properties to the server and fetches processed data, then **loadMode** should be *"processed"*.
 If the **load** function simply fetches raw, unprocessed data from the server, set **loadMode** to *"raw"*.
 In this case, the raw data will be processed on the client automatically.

 #####See Also#####
 - [Load Data in Raw Mode](/concepts/70%20Data%20Binding/51%20Data%20Source%20Examples/3%20Custom%20Sources/1%20Load%20Data%20in%20Raw%20Mode.md '/Documentation/Guide/Data_Binding/Data_Source_Examples/#Custom_Sources/Load_Data_in_Raw_Mode')